Connect with others who understand.

 Diarrhea

-Generally speaking, diarrhea is much less common than constipation in people with MS. Diarrhea refers to soft, liquid, or watery stools, which can occur when the contents of the bowel move too quickly through the digestive tract or not enough water is removed during digestion.
+Generally speaking, diarrhea is much less common than constipation in people with MS. Diarrhea refers to soft, liquid, or watery stools, which can happen when the contents of the bowel move too quickly through the digestive tract or not enough water is removed during digestion.
 In some cases, MS may cause the bowel to be overactive, leading to diarrhea.

 Bowel Incontinence